School of Education and Human Sciences Code

 - Specific functions: Make one award - the Faculty Achievement Award for Service.

-- Membership: five members – four department chairs (appointed by the Dean) and the previous winner of the Writing Award – will review and make the decision regarding Budig Writing Professorship Award every other year.
+- Membership: five members – four department chairs (appointed by the Dean), the previous winner of the Writing Award, and Associate Dean for Research and Graduate Programs – will review and make the decision regarding Budig Writing Professorship Award every other year.
 One Department Chair will be assigned as chair.

 - Specific functions: Make one award – The Budig Writing Professorship.